kubernetes/website/content/en/blog/_posts/building-a-kubernetes-edge-control-plane-for-envoy-v2.md

 This raises the interesting question of, “why not ditch all the Python code, and just rewrite Ambassador entirely in Go?”
 It’s a valid question.
 The main concern with a rewrite is that Ambassador and Envoy operate at different conceptual levels rather than simply expressing the same concepts with different syntax.
 Being certain that we’ve expressed the conceptual bridges in a new language is not a trivial challenge, and not something to undertake without already having really excellent test coverage in place

 At this point, we use Go to cover very specific, well-contained functions that can be verified for correctness much more easily that we could verify a complete Golang rewrite.
 In the future, who knows?
-But for 0.50, this functional split let us both take advantage of Golang’s strengths, while letting us retain more confidence about all the changes already in 0.50.
+But for 0.50, this functional split allowed us to take advantage of Golang’s strengths, while letting us retain more confidence about all the changes already in 0.50.

 ## Lessons Learned